BlackyHawky/Clock/README.md

 ### Guidelines

 Clock is a complex application, when contributing, you must take a step back and make sure your contribution:
 - **Is actually wanted**.
 Best check related open issues before you start working on a PR.
-Issues with "PR" and "contributor needed" labels are accepted, but still it would be good if you announced that you are working on it.
+Issues with "help wanted" label are accepted, but still it would be good if you announced that you are working on it.
   If there is no issue related to your intended contribution, it's a good idea to open a new one to avoid disappointment of the contribution not being accepted.
 For small changes or fixing obvious bugs this step is not necessary.
 - **Is only about a single thing**.
 Mixing unrelated contributions into a single PR is hard to review and can get messy.
 - **Has a proper description**.
 What your contribution does is usually less obvious to reviewers than for yourself.
 A good description helps a lot for understanding what is going on, and for separating wanted from unintended changes in behavior.